Broad-Based Black Economic Empowerment Act (B-BBEE Act)

 ocds-9t57fa-157492

-The city of cape town invites proposals for the sale and development of unregistered land parcels (remainder erf 6739, wesfleur) in beacon hill, cape town, for residential projects.
-This tender targets developers capable of delivering financially viable, urban design-compliant housing solutions with a focus on affordability and community value.
+The city of cape town invites proposals for the sale and development of unregistered land parcels (remainder erf 6739, wesfleur) in beacon hill, cape town, for residential housing projects.
+This tender targets developers capable of delivering mixed-income housing, including affordable and market-rate units, with a focus on urban design, financial feasibility, and community value-add.

 Date & Time